When running normal modes on a structure, unless one thread is used, the energy will not be the same as the previous minimization

 I assume this is not done using the .gro output file from the minimization?

-#13 Updated by Berk Hess almost 4 years ago
+#13 Updated by Berk Hess about 4 years ago

 - Status changed from New to Fix uploaded